Want to Learn How To Buy Penny Stocks On Robinhood? Here’s A Quick Guide

 Robinhood offers 3 different types of accounts for investors.
 This includes Instant, Gold, and Cash.
 When you create your account, it “instantly” becomes a Robinhood Instant account.
 This account type is a margin account that allows instant deposits and extended-hours trading.

 The final account type is Robinhood Cash.
 It is the most basic account type you can have with Robinhood.
-Like the other account types, it offers commission-free trading but do not have access to instant deposits or instant settlements.
+Like the other account types, it offers commission-free trading but does not have access to instant deposits or instant settlements.
 You can downgrade to this account from an Instant or Gold account (more on this in “Tips And Tricks”).

 How To Use Robinhood To Find Penny Stocks To Buy